isomerpages/moe-mayflowersec/_cca/Uniformed Groups/NPCC.md

 description: ""
 third_nav_title: Uniformed Groups
 ---
-NPCC
-====

-**D.A.R.E.
-(Discipline, Achieve, Resilience, Excellence)**
+> D.A.R.E.
+(Discipline, Achieve, Resilience, Excellence)

-The NPCC aims to&nbsp;
+The NPCC aims to

-• Develop our members into active citizens and community leaders
+* Develop our members into active citizens and community leaders

-• Work in partnership with the Singapore Police Force to fight crime and keep Singapore safe
+* Work in partnership with the Singapore Police Force to fight crime and keep Singapore safe